Emily Callaci

 Biography

-I am an historian of modern Africa.
-My interests include urban history, popular culture, gender, sexuality and reproductive politics.
+I am an historian of modern Africa, global feminism and decolonization.
 My first book, Street Archives and City Life: Popular Intellectuals in Postcolonial Tanzania, explores the creative lives of urban migrant youth to the city of Dar es Salaam during Tanzania’s socialist era, from 1967 through 1985.
 Drawing together a range of unconventional sources, or “street archives,” my book reveals a world of cultural innovation, literary production, and the elaboration of a distinctly urban subjectivity among migrants and refugees in Dar es Salaam.

 Education